 Homework and Classwork: Homework will be collected regularly.
 Assignments and corresponding due dates will be posted on the course web page.
 Solutions will be collected and graded.

-Tests: There will be one test and the final.
+Tests: There will be one test and a comprehensive final exam.
 No make-up tests.

-Date of the test: Wednesday, October 29.
+Date of the test: Wednesday, October 26.